10 Tips for Getting the Most Out of Next-Gen WAF

 In order to prevent the enumeration attempt from getting too far, we can leverage rate limit rules to help protect the app or API.
 This rule will cover more broad use cases, but can be modified as needed depending on the situation.

 In this screenshot, we are looking for any requests that generate a 4XX or 5XX response.
 When we see that request, we are going to consider that to be an enumeration attempt.
 The counting signal (in this case, Suspected Attacker) will keep track of that attempt.
-The action signal, Domain Request (set up in a previous step) will identify the domain we are going to block access to (see the previous section).
-This is to block the subsequent request after the threshold of enumeration attempts has been met.
+The action that will take place when the threshold is met, will be to block all subsequent requests from the attacker.

 9. Notifications for New Features and Releases